Censorship in South Korea: National Security Act

 South Korea's government has had a hand in censorship of media within the country since it adopted the National Security Act in 1948.
 The law gave the government broad control over media in order to prevent any information deemed to be a threat to the government from dissemination to the public at large.
-The newly established Republic of Korea government created the law in response to widespread unrest due to conflict between the right-wing anti-communist government and far-left People's Committee.
+The newly established Republic of Korea government created the law in response to widespread unrest due to conflict between the right-wing anti-communist government and the people and far-left People's Committee.

 Originally, the law was enacted in opposition to specific North Korean forces, but it was later expanded to encapsulate any "anti-state" group seen as against the views of the government.
 Importantly, the law allows the government to punish anyone who would "praise, encourage, disseminate or cooperate" with the efforts of a group deemed to be "anti-state" with up to 7 years in prison.
 In addition, directly working with one of these groups results in a minimum jail sentence of one year.

 The law is still enforced even after South Korea underwent democratization during the 1990s.
 Amnesty International reported that 90 people were charged under the law in 2011, with some leading to imprisonment, a sharp increase by 95.6% between 2008 and 2011.
 It described the National Security Act as a tool to "harass and arbitrarily prosecute individuals and civil society organizations who are peacefully exercising their rights to freedom of expression, opinion and association." and to "remove people who are perceived to threaten established political views, to prevent people from taking part in discussions surrounding relations with North Korea."